sg4r/proxmox-backup-client/README.md

 # proxmox-backup-client
-CentOS 7 or 8 cookbook for build Client for Proxmox Backup Server. the client is written in the Rust programming language.
+Rocky Linux 8 and Fedora 36 cookbook for build Client for Proxmox Backup Server. the client is written in the Rust programming language.

 ## rpm package
-rpm package are available in assets of release [v2.1.2](https://github.com/sg4r/proxmox-backup-client/releases/tag/v2.1.2)
+rpm package are available in assets of release [v2.2.2](https://github.com/sg4r/proxmox-backup-client/releases/tag/v2.2.2)

 ## install rust
 ```